Best Digital Risk Protection Platforms

 Why do we recommend it?

-The Anzenna system doesn’t detect or assess digital risk but it allocates and manages efforts to reduce it.
+The Anzenna system doesn’t detect or assess digital risk but allocates and manages efforts to reduce it.
 The main method of remediation is to promote a culture of security awareness among staff.
 Awareness training seminars are delivered via Slack and Microsoft Teams and user group forums create an early warning system through experience sharing.

 The main thrust of the Anzenna system is that human error and indiscretion is the main reason for security weaknesses.
 The tool also tries to reduce the likelihood of insider threats through a form of peer pressure and support.

+The system promotes discussion by creating groups of similar responsibilities through the insertion of tips and guide notes.
+There is also a program of training courses in the package.
 The system administrator gets a dashboard that shows all risk per type and department and hopefully, the discussion forums and training programs will reduce the risk score shown in the screen.

 This is a slightly unconventional approach to both risk and awareness training because the system is less about campaigns than the creation of a security-first culture.
 This is something that is difficult to conceptualize for businesses that have not yet implemented the program.

 Anzenna provides a platform and environment that promotes a security-first business culture.
-While the package includes a library of training courses, the main facility for risk reduction is a program or seminars conducted through Slack and Microsoft Teams.
+While the package includes a library of training courses, the main facility for risk reduction is a program of seminars conducted through Slack and Microsoft Teams.
 The system also involves creating user group discussion forums for mutual support, threat intelligence sharing, and the identification of disgruntled employees.
 The system’s dashboard shows a risk score for each attribute of the business.

 Who is it recommended for?

-The Anzenna system is suitable for all sizes and types of businesses, although, perhaps very small companies with few employees could probably implement a security awareness culture in face to face meetings rather than through a technology-mediated forum.
+The Anzenna system is suitable for all sizes and types of businesses, although, perhaps only very small companies with few employees could probably implement a security awareness culture in face to face meetings rather than through a technology-mediated forum.
 The system requires a risk assessment service from a third-party provider.

 Pros: